frippz/frippz.se/about.md

 ### Technical stuff

 This site is just plain static HTML generated with the help of [Jekyll](http://jekyllrb.com/).
 Font icons used on this site are provided by [icomoon.io](https://icomoon.io).
-Technology-wise, this site uses good old plain HTML5, CSS3 and, for the moment, fairly small amounts of progressively enhanced JavaScript.
+Technology-wise, this site uses good old plain HTML5, CSS3 and, for the moment, fairly small amounts of unobtrusive JavaScript.

 ### Getting in touch